AlexandraFiles/Sterrhoptilus_RADseq_Repository/Admixture/README.md

 vcf](../Data/Sterrhoptilus_thinned_vcf.gz)) by subsetting the populations included and investigating whether singletons impacted results for each subsetted dataset.
-I regularly found that singletons prominently influenced results.
-Results found in the main body of the manuscript are using all four *Sterrhoptilus* species and excluding singletons.
+I regularly found that singletons did not influence results at all.
+Results found in the main body of the manuscript are using all four *Sterrhoptilus* species excluding singletons.

 For each of the six *ADMIXTURE* runs, I report the results in the